Dana-Hong/frontend-mentor-challenges/Newbie/02-interactive-rating-component/README-template.md

 ### What I learned

-Though I already know Tailwind, this was good practice for installing and using it.
+Extra practice with Tailwind, CSS keyframes and animations.

 ### Useful resources